pomartel/sudomarchy/src/content/blog/_2026/my-backup-setup-part-1.md

 With Omarchy, I was inspired by DHH's philosophy of a stateless, disposable machine (see [No backup, no cry](https://world.hey.com/dhh/no-backup-no-cry-274e0c31)).
 Instead of relying on a full-disk backup, I wanted to set things up so that I could spin up a new machine and have it ready within an hour.

 This is the first of a series of two posts where I cover my backup strategy.
-It relies on Dropbox, Git, yadm, and a few Bash install scripts.
+It relies on Dropbox, Git, yadm, restic, and a few Bash install scripts.

 ## 1. Syncing documents with Dropbox